Tucker Carlson says he'll take his show to Twitter

 Carlson had Elon Musk on his show just before Dominion settlement

-Days before the Dominion settlement, Carlson hosted Twitter owner Elon Musk on his Fox show in a two-night special.
+Days before the Dominion settlement, Carlson hosted Musk on his Fox show in a two-night special.
 It included an exchange in which the two laughed about Musk's comparing the New York Times to diarrhea.

 Twitter sent its now-standard reply to press requests — a poop emoji — in response to NPR's emailed request for a comment for this story.
 Musk did not return emails sent directly to him seeking more information about Carlson's announcement.